cosmos/sdk-tutorials/interchain-exchange/tutorial/00-tutorial.md

 ## Exchanging tokens back

-Like `ibc-transfer` each blockchain keep a trace of the token voucher created on the other blockchain.
+Like `ibc-transfer` each blockchain keeps a trace of the token voucher created on the other blockchain.

 If a blockchain `Mars` sells `MCX` to `Venus` and `ibc/Venus/mcx` is minted on `Venus` then, if `ibc/Venus/mcx` is sold back on `Mars` the token unlocked and received will be `MCX`.